Oops19/TS4-PatchXML/_TS4/mod_documentation/patch_xml/README.md

 * 'o19.tunings.write 0': Write all tuning files.
 This takes 5..30 minutes depending on the installed DLCs and your CPU.

 ## Limitations
 All tunings?
 No!
-Some indomitable tunings doen't stop resisting the modifications.
+Some indomitable tunings stop resisting the modifications.
 Even though all tunings can be read and modified it is not always possible to apply the modifications.
 * 'patch.txt' (created after starting TS4) should contain the tunings which can be patched.
-* 'nopatch.txt' contains the tunings might not be patched.
+* 'nopatch.txt' contains the tunings which might not be patched.
 E.g. the 'satisfaction.satisfaction_tracker' tuning.

 ## Mod collision
 If you are currently using Live XML consider to migrate the configurations to Patch XML.
 At least make sure that either Patch XML or Live XML modifies a tuning, this will improve performance.